mooxphp/moox/docs/builder/README.md

 This is how to add a new package to develop within the TallUI Monorepo:

 -   Create a new package from TallUI Package Builder or Icons Builder template
--   You may create it as public package in the Usetall Organization
+-   You may create it as public repository in the Usetall Organization
+-   Don't forget the repo's settings like linking to https://tallui.io and the [read-only]-notice
 -   Copy contents into `_custom` folder and require it from there, if you need time to develop it

 After the initial development is finished or when a package (e.g. icons) is made in a nutshell: